mia-thomas/LearningBash/Affirmations/README.md

-# Welcome to StackEdit!

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Task Objective

 1. Create a bash script that will ask the user how many Affirmations they would like to receive.